What are ACLs?

 Note

-Don’t forget to use the ’?’ contextual command to view the possible inputs for a command.
+contextual command to view the possible inputs for a command.
 There are a lot of possible values you can use to configure Extended ACLs, too many to write here, so let the router do some of the work for you!

-• (config-ext-nacl)#[seq-num] [permit | deny] protocol src-ip dest-ip
+(config-ext-nacl)#[seq-num] [permit | deny] protocol src-ip dest-ip

-• protocol can reference any of a number of protocols.
+can reference any of a number of protocols.
 Most noteworthy are tcp, udp, and ip.
 You can deny or permit any packets with any of these protocols.
-As you might expect, denying by ip alone would block any IP packet — effectively blocking all traffic on the interface.
+As you might expect, denying by ip alone would block any IP packet — effectively blocking all traffic on the interface.- When matching some protocols (ex. tcp and udp) you can optionally specify source and/or destination port numbers to match as well.
+In this case, you specify the source port after the source IP but before the destination IP, and the destination port after the destination IP:

-• (config-ext-nacl)#[seq-num] [permit | deny] {tcp | udp} src-ip [comparison] src-port-num dest-ip [comparison] dst-port-num
+(config-ext-nacl)#[seq-num] [permit | deny] {tcp | udp} src-ip [comparison] src-port-num dest-ip [comparison] dst-port-num

-• eq = equal to port
+= equal to portgt

-• gt = greater than port
+= greater than portlt

-• lt = less than port
+= less than portneq

-• neq = NOT port
+= NOT portrange

-• range = from port-1 to port-2 (you need to specify two ports for this)
+= from port-1 to port-2 (you need to specify two ports for this)

-• src-ip & dest-ip can take a number of different inputs (any, for instance), but if you choose to define an IP address or range of addresses you will also need to include a wildcard mask afterward to define the range.
+, for instance), but if you choose to define an IP address or range of addresses you will also need to include a wildcard mask afterward to define the range.

 Warning